 Employers are required to send member and employer contribution payments and corresponding data files to the New Hampshire Retirement System by the 15th of each month in order to avoid the imposition of penalties for late payment or incorrect data.

 Employers may submit member payroll reporting files via web entry or XML, comma-delimited, or fixed-length files.
-For employers not using web entry and is instead submitting a file, XML is the preferred method among the three choices.
+For employers not using web entry and instead submitting a file, XML is the preferred method among the three choices.

 Employer reporting files layouts